Richardxxxxxxx/cifar10/README.md

 # cifar10

-This is to using inception to classify cifar10 dataset
+This is to use inception model to classify cifar10 dataset

 ```shell